DeloitteAU/rhythm-ui/packages/rhythm-form-react/README.md

 It's important to note that the components inside the <Text /> component won't be passed the CSS module.
 This means that things like the <Label /> won't be styled.

-You will need to individually hook up each component from this library with it's own CSS module.
+You will need to individually hook up each component from this library with it's own CSS module